 Your Health Comes First.
 Act Quickly

 Your top priority after a car crash is your health.
 Even if you feel “okay” or have minor discomfort, seek medical attention immediately.
 Adrenaline can hide serious injuries like whiplash, internal bleeding, or concussions, which may not surface for hours or days.
 A prompt medical evaluation ensures proper diagnosis and treatment while creating a documented record, vital for any legal claim.
+Prompt medical attention can also help prevent further damage from injuries that may not be immediately apparent.

 Pro Tip from Lawyers: Don’t skip the doctor due to cost concerns or thinking you’re fine.
 Delaying treatment can worsen your condition and weaken your case, as insurers may claim your injuries aren’t serious or unrelated to the crash.